-In accordance with the provisions set out in section 85 of the Credit Unions and Caisses Populaires Act, 1994 (the Act), DICO may order a credit union to amend its liquidity policies if they are considered inadequate or imprudent and considers it necessary to protect the interests of members, shareholders and depositors or to ensure the financial security and integrity of the credit union.
+In accordance with the provisions set out in section 85 of the Act, FSRA may order a credit union to amend its liquidity policies if they are considered inadequate or imprudent and considers it necessary to protect the interests of members, shareholders or depositors or to ensure the financial security and integrity of the credit union.
+Under section 86 of the Act, FSRA may order a credit union to provide additional liquidity and in such forms and amounts as it may require where

-Under section 86 of the Act, DICO may order a credit union to provide additional liquidity and in such forms and amounts as it may require where DICO has obtained satisfactory evidence that one or more of the following criteria have been met:
+FSRA has obtained satisfactory evidence that one or more of the following criteria have been met:

-- material non-compliance with the capital and liquidity requirements of Bylaw #5 and any guidelines or directives issued by DICO: - an abnormal event has occurred that may trigger, for example, demand for deposits, non-payment of loans etc.; - significant concentration risk in the loan portfolio or composition of deposits; - low or declining levels of liquidity that may not adequately meet cash flow requirements; - excessive borrowings, or insufficient borrowing capacity to meet business needs; - plant closure or other significant economic event; - high risk loans or investments identified during an examination; - capital or liquidity insufficient to meet business risks that may not be fully captured under the risk weighted capital test (BIS); and - any other situations which in the opinion of DICO may have an adverse effect on liquidity.
+- material non-compliance with the capital and liquidity requirements of By-law #5 and any guidelines or directives issued by FSRA; - an abnormal event has occurred that may trigger, for example, demand for deposits, nonpayment of loans etc.; - significant concentration risk in the loan portfolio or composition of member deposits; - low or declining levels of liquidity that may not adequately meet cash flow requirements; - excessive borrowings, or insufficient borrowing capacity to meet business needs; - plant closure or other significant economic event; - high risk loans or investments identified during an examination; - capital or liquidity insufficient to meet business risks that may not be fully captured under the risk weighted capital test (BIS); and - any other situations which in the opinion of FSRA may have an adverse effect on liquidity.